swaptacular/swpt_accounts/README.md

 # new transfer.
 The "fetch API" is responsible to provide limited
 # information about existing accounts, to other (internal) servers
 # which may need it.
 When there is only one database server, the
-# container will ask itself for the information.
+# container can ask itself for the information.
 But when different
-# accounts are located on several database servers (sharding), things
+# accounts are located on different database servers (sharding),
-# get more complex.
-In such cases, one or more Web-proxies should be
+# things get more complex.
+In such cases, one or more Web-proxies
-# installed, which will forward each "fetch API" request to the
+# should be installed, which will forward each "fetch API" request to
+# the server/container responsible fot the account.
+Note, however,
-# corresponding server/container.
-However, even in a single server
+# that even in the single database server scenario, installing a
-# scenario, installing a Web-proxy is beneficial, for the caching
+# Web-proxy will be beneficial, for the caching it provides.
+#
-# only.
-If you have a "fetch API" Web-proxy installed (recommended),
+# If you have a "fetch API" Web-proxy installed (recommended), set the
-# set the FETCH_API_URL variable to the base URL of your the proxy.
-If
+# FETCH_API_URL variable to the base URL of your proxy.
+If you do not
-# you do not have a proxy, set FETCH_API_URL to the address of the
+# have a proxy, set FETCH_API_URL to the "fetch API" address of the
 # container itself (see PORT configuration variable).
 FETCH_API_URL=http://localhost:8001